Are you in the market for a forklift but have questions about the price of new or used models?

 Negotiation

-Negotiation is as much a part of the used forklift business as it is the used car business.
+Negotiation is an integral part of the used forklift market, much like in the used car industry.

 Do Factors That Affect Forklift Price Affect Order Pickers and Pallet Jacks?

-While many factors influencing forklift pricing also apply to order pickers and pallet jacks, there are some distinctions to consider.
+While many factors influencing forklift pricing also apply to order pickers and pallet jacks, there are key similarities and distinct differences to consider.

 Similarities with Forklift Pricing Factors: